lumtis/request-chain/README.md

 Then, you can create and update request with [request-client.js](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/request-client.js) to the node running on `localhost:3000`

-### TODO
+### IN PROGRESS

-- Implement Pegzone for ERC20 to allows usage of the REQ token to pay fees (https://github.com/cosmos/peggy)
+- Implementing Pegzone for ERC20 to allows usage of the REQ token to pay fees (https://github.com/cosmos/peggy)